-Waste: very lightly to very heavily polluted nets
+Waste: very lightly to very heavily polluted nets.

-Oiled net and its mooring (big bag filled with sand) 11
+Oiled net and its mooring (big bag filled with sand)

-USE OF SORBENTS

-Sorbents are solid products used to fix the pollutant (by impregnation), in order to facilitate recovery.

-Sorbents are used to:

-- ✓ reduce the spread of spilled oil - √ fix a pollutant by impregnation to facilitate its recovery for small spills - ✓ recover the pollutant from effluents generated by cleanup operations

-✓ Pollution: all✓ Substrate: all

-✓ Site: all
+cleanup activities USE OF SORBENTS PRINCIPLE Sorbents are solid products used to fix the pollutant (by impregnation), in order to facilitate recovery.
+Sorbents are used to: ✓ reduce the spread of spilled oil ✓ fix a pollutant by impregnation to facilitate its recovery for small spills ✓ recover the pollutant from effluents generated by cleanup operations CONDITIONS OF USE ✓ Pollution: all ✓ Substrate: all ✓ Site: all EQUIPMENT Basic equipment: Sorbents Extra equipment:

-CONDITIONS OF USE

-✓ Sorbents

-- ✓ Air blower (only for spreading of bulk sorbents) - ✓ Landing nets (recovery of saturated sorbents) - ✓ Bins, barrels (storage of saturated sorbents) - PPE: Gloves (masks and goggles in the case of bulk sorbents) depending on the nature of the pollutant, exposure and responder activity.

-- All sorbents deployed in the environment must be recovered, whether they are oiled or not, and disposed of in a special plant dealing with hazardous waste - ✓ To recover oiled effluents during cleanup operations, use pillows, sorbent pads, sorbent rolls or mops in rocky areas - ✓ To recover small quantities of oil on the water, use sorbent sheets or bulk sorbents - ✓ To wipe oiled rocks or structures, use sorbent pads - ✓ To protect a surface from getting oiled, use rolls of sorbent - ✓ When spreading bulk sorbent, wait a few minutes to allow absorption to take place, stirring the sorbent in the oil if necessary.
+- ✓ All sorbents deployed in the environment must be recovered, whether they are oiled or not, and disposed of in a special plant dealing with hazardous waste - ✓ To recover oiled effluents during cleanup operations, use pillows, sorbent pads, sorbent rolls or mops in rocky areas - ✓ To recover small quantities of oil on the water, use sorbent sheets or bulk sorbents - ✓ To wipe oiled rocks or structures, use sorbent pads - ✓ To protect a surface from getting oiled, use rolls of sorbent - ✓ When spreading bulk sorbent, wait a few minutes to allow absorption to take place, stirring the sorbent in the oil if necessary.
 Then recover the sorbent using a hand dip net - ✓ When using sorbent pads, turn them over to use the both sides of the pads.